This Mesquite Seasoning copycat recipe means you can always have your favorite grill seasoning anytime!

 In fact, mushroom and tomato powder are great ways to impart a whole lot of flavor into many dishes.
 Just a few teaspoons of tomato powder added to soup or pasta sauce equals a few cans of tomatoes flavor-wise.
 It’s a great way to store extra tomatoes or mushrooms (we actually wait until mushrooms go on manager’s special, and then buy them all and dehydrate them for use later).

 Like I said, this stuff is absolutely delicious on pretty much everything that hits the grill, but my favorite way to use it is on a super yummy chicken sandwich recipe that was a staple in my house growing up.
-I’ll be showing you that recipe next week, so either use the recipe below to make your own mesquite seasoning, or head out to the store and grab a bottle—because trust me, you’re gonna want to pull the grill out of winter storage and make this sandwich.
+I’ll be showing you that recipe next week, so either use the recipe below to make your own mesquite seasoning, or head out to the store and grab a bottle—because trust me, you’re gonna want to pull the grill out of winter storage and make this chicken sandwich.